Raph Graybill: Chief legal counsel to the governor

 In 2017, Montana Governor Steve Bullock appointed Graybill as chief legal counsel.
 As the lead attorney in the Montana Executive Branch, he represented the legal interests of the administration and its constituents.
-In this role, Graybill has represented cases in the Supreme Court of Montana and United States Supreme Court and set precedents in easements and public land access, veto powers, and election laws including mail in ballots and dark money disclosure requirements.
+In this role, Graybill represented cases in the Supreme Court of Montana and United States Supreme Court and set precedents in easements and public land access, veto powers, and election laws including mail in ballots and dark money disclosure requirements.